Unboxing The Ordinary Salicylic Acid -A gentler solution for blemish-prone skin and uneven texture.

 I don´t have blemishes (at the moment), but I can say that this is an oily product and feels lovely on the skin.
 Just don´t apply too much!
 I´ve been using this directly at night after cleansing alone and waking up with my skin feeling incredibly hydrated.
 I have no reactions to this product, although I never had any issues with the other version of Salicylic Acid and have sensitive skin.

 How to use The Ordinary Salicylic Acid Anhydrous Solution

 - Use morning and evening.

-- You can apply a small dot to target specific areas or apply a small amount over the face for general use.
+- You can apply a small dot to target specific areas or a small amount over the face for general use.

 - Deciem recommends using this after cleansing.